chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 My solution was to "flatten" the `requestParameters`, `responseElements`, and `resources` sub-objects before writing the event.
-This is best explained by example: the `RunInstances` API call returns an array of objects, one per isntance created.
+This is best explained by example: the `RunInstances` API call returns an array of objects, one per instance created.
 The CloudTrail event looks like this (showing only the fields relevant to this example):

 ```